Working with Docker Volumes

 sudo docker volume list

-Once you run the above command, a list will be displayed which would contain the driver name and the volume name of all the existing volumes.
+This displays a list containing the driver name and volume name of all existing volumes.

 Inspecting a Docker Volume